Stage 1 Draft / May 19, 2026

 8. Let unit be validatedOpts.[[Unit]].

-9. If x is a Number or x is a BigInt, then
+1. If value is not a Number or value is a finite Number, then

 11. Let O be OrdinaryObjectCreate(%Amount.prototype%, « [[AmountValue]], [[Unit]] »).